davidbjourno/making-interactive-graphics/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-Here, the `render()` method from the `react-dom` package (installed into the project by Create React App) is invoked and passed two arguments separated by a comma:
+Here, the `render()` method from the `react-dom` package (installed into the project by Create React App) is invoked and passed two parameters separated by a comma:

 1. A component to render (`<App />`)
 2. A root node, i.e. an element within which to display the output of that component (in this case, the element with the ID `root` — the `<div>` on line 29 of `index.html`)

 (I know this is a lot of jargon.
 Bear with me.)

 It's standard practice to have a short `index.js` like this in a React project.
 Its primary function is to establish an entry point for the app on the page.
-A common name for the first component in a React component hierarchy is ‘App’; hence we render `<App />` to `document.getElementById('root')`, which returns the `<div>` on line 29 of `public/index.html`.
+A common name for the top-level component in a React app ‘App’; hence we render `<App />` to `document.getElementById('root')`, which returns the `<div>` on line 29 of `public/index.html`.

 Where does the App component come from?
 Take a look at the first five rows of `index.js`: